wynn/vndb/README.md

 That means that very common tags for a visual novel like "Romance" have much less of a weight than rare tags like "Voiced Protagonist".

-You can download the tags and traits data files needed for this program to run from https://vndb.org/d14.
+You can download the data files needed for this program to run from https://vndb.org/d14.

-You will also need to download cached character and visual novel data files from https://vndb.org/d14.

 Place the tags and traits files in the project folder and extract Chars.rar and Data.rar into the project folder.